 For Mediterranean and views from the Back Bay: Porto

 Porto’s outdoor seating was some of the city’s best long before the pandemic due to its size and design.
-String lights, throw rugs, couches, and a long bar combine with heaters to create a winter space that provides a stunning view of Back Bay’s skyscrapers (though the restaurant also recommends bringing a blanket!).
+String lights, throw rugs, couches, and some truly beautiful seasonal craft cocktails make the patio a prime spot to take in the stunning view of Back Bay’s skyscrapers.
 The Mediterranean is James Beard Award-winning chef Jody Adams’s focus here, with dishes such as a decadent seafood tower, grilled lamb chops with salsa verde, and grilled citrus-braised octopus.

 For a tasting menu without the fuss in Cambridge: Craigie on Main